neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ## Learning Objectives

-- Using version control locally to create repositories and commits
+- using version control locally to create repositories and commits
-- Understanding different states of files
+- understanding different states of files
-- Synchronizing local repositories with remote repositories
+- synchronizing local repositories with remote repositories

 ---

 ## Git CLI

 After installing Git on your machine, you can create repositories and commits locally.
-You can also synchronize your local repository with a "remote" repository (i.e. on GitHub).
+You can also synchronize your local repository with a **remote** repository (i.e. on GitHub).

 ### Creating local repositories